The Flinten Route

 Description

 Flints are boulders.
-You will often encounter them along the route.
-Men have made megalithic tombs; the little ones have been used for the construction of paths and roads.
+You will often encounter these along the route.
+People have turned the largest dolmens into dolmens; the small ones have been used for the construction of paths and roads.
 Within a radius of 1 km along the route you will find no fewer than 18 dolmens.
-The route therefore starts at't Flint\\\'nhoes (= Hunebedcentrum).
+The route starts at't Flint\\\'nhoes (= Hunebedcentrum).

 Borger is the'Hunebed capital\\\' of the Netherlands.
-In the Hunebed Center you will find information about the hunebedden and about the Funnel Beaker culture.
-It paints a picture of how the dolmens came about and it shows how the daily life of the dolmen builders took place.
-You will also see an overview of other archaeological monuments, such as burial mounds, urnfields, Celtic Fields (field complexes) and old cart tracks.
-Next to the Hunebed Center is the largest hunebed in the Netherlands.
+In the Hunebed Center you will find information about the dolmens and the Funnel Beaker culture.
+A picture is sketched of how the dolmens were constructed and it shows how the daily lives of the dolmen builders unfolded.
+You will also see an overview of other archaeological monuments, such as burial mounds, urn fields, Celtic Fields (field complexes) and old cart tracks.
+Next to the Hunebed Center is the largest dolmen in the Netherlands.

 Dolmens Bronneger

-Halfway between Borger and Drouwen, 5 dolmens lie together near the town of Bronneger.
+Halfway between Borger and Drouwen, 5 dolmens are located near the town of Bronneger.
 One of the dolmens (the westernmost one) is probably the most photographed because an oak tree has nestled in the dolmen.

 In the Odoorn forestry, a large part of the forest was blown over during the storm of 1972.
 One half has been replanted and the other half has remained an open plain grazed by sheep.
-In the forestry is a 15 meter high hill with a watchtower and tea house.
-The hill is called Polish Height.
-The hill was initially raised with a shovel and wheelbarrow during the relief work in 1934.
+In the forestry area there is a 15 meter high hill with a lookout tower and tea house.
+The hill is called Polish Heights.
+The hill was initially raised with a shovel and wheelbarrow during the work relief in 1934.
 Because of the blood blisters on the hands, the hill was nicknamed the Blood Mountain.

-For the little ones among us, the forest around Pools Hoogte seems'bewitched\\\'.
+For the little ones among us, the forest around Polish Heights seems 'witched'.
 A children's walking route about the witch Ipsewips starts from the tea house.

-Today, Odoorn has become known for the Drentse Wandel4Daagse around Ascension Day and the largest International Folklore Spectacle in the Netherlands with dance, song, music and traditional costumes.
+Nowadays, Odoorn has become known for the Drenthe Walking Day around Ascension Day and the largest International Folklore Spectacle in the Netherlands with dance, singing, music and traditional costumes.

-Along the road from Odoorn to Valthe on the left is a striking burial mound named after a certain Egbert.
-He is said to have taken his own life on this burial mound by hanging.
-His pet name `Eppie\\\' remained linked to the burial mound.
+Along the road from Odoorn to Valthe there is a striking burial mound on the left named after a certain Egbert.
+He is said to have taken his own life by hanging on this burial mound.
+His pet name 'Eppie\\\' remained linked to the burial mound.

 Valthe

-Valthe is first mentioned in 1217.
-However, the region has been inhabited since ancient times.
-In the vicinity of Valthe are several dolmens and burial mounds.
-In the center and on the outskirts of the village there are still old farms.
+Valthe was first mentioned in 1217.
+However, the region was already inhabited in ancient times.
+There are several dolmens and burial mounds in the vicinity of Valthe.
+In the center and on the edge of the village there are still old farms.
 To the east of the village, the Valterschans was built in 1621 to defend Valtherdijk (the road to the monastery of Ter Apel).

 Mythical city of Hunsow

-In 1660 according to J. Picardt (1600-1670), pastor, doctor and historian in Coevorden, the streets of Coevorden would have been paved with stones from the ruins of the rich, highly civilized city of Hunsow.
-He conducted an investigation himself and found a street pattern of stones.
+In 1660, according to J. Picardt (1600-1670), pastor, doctor and historian in Coevorden, the streets of Coevorden were paved with stones from the ruins of the rich, highly civilized city of Hunsow.
+He conducted his own investigation and found a street pattern of stones.
 This legendary city located between Borger and Valthe is said to have been destroyed by the Normans in 808.

 Exloo

-Exloo is first mentioned in 1376.
+Exloo was first mentioned in 1376.
 Exloo is a typical Drenthe esdorp.
-Apart from a small piece of new construction, it is a collection of farms, arranged loosely along the streets.
-A church is missing; the Exlooans worshiped in Odoorn.
-In the Bebingehoes (from 1722) is a museum about old Drenthe crafts.
-Opposite is a sheepfold with information center.
-A flock of sheep departs from this sheepfold to the nearby Molenveld; a beautiful heathland with juniper shrubs.
+Except for a small piece of new construction, it is a collection of farms, arranged loosely along the streets.
+A church is missing; the Exloo people worshiped in Odoorn.
+The Bebingehoes (from 1722) houses a museum about old Drenthe crafts.
+Opposite it is a sheepfold with an information center.
+From this sheepfold a flock of sheep leaves for the nearby Molenveld; a beautiful heathland area with juniper thickets.
 Exloo is also known for the International Festival of Old Crafts.

 Camping Hunebed Watchtower Land marks Arable farming, pasture or grassland Cultural routes Nature Route Recreation area E-bike routes Monument routes